 Dr Jake Fairnie has a PhD in Cognitive Neuroscience from the University College London’s Institute of Cognitive Neuroscience.

-- Lecturer on the undergraduate BSc Psychology course on: Perception, Attention and Action Module
+- Lecturer on the UCL BSc Psychology course on Perception, Attention and Action

 - Postdoctoral Researcher in UCL’s Attention and Cognitive Control Laboratory